Thomas Craig (jurist): Works

 Except his poems, the only one of Craig's works which appeared during his lifetime was his Jus feudale (1603).
 This book was the first comprehensive legal treatise to be written in Scotland and its objective was to assimilate the laws of England and Scotland, but instead of this, it was an important factor in building up and solidifying the law of Scotland into a separate system.

 In his The Right of Succession (1602), Craig claimed that although Mary, Queen of Scots, had not been given an education in law, her judgement often exceeded the "ablest lawyers".
 This was intended to please James VI.
 He praised Elizabeth I for her learning and success.
 His 1604 De unione regnorum Britanniae tractatus, or A Treatise of the Union of Kingdoms of Britain proposed the closer union of England and Scotland following the 1603 Union of the Crowns.
+Rather than sweeping reforms to make the governance of the two realms equivalent, Craig advocated gradual changes based on common principles.
 Craig included an anecdote that some English people denied that previous English kings had ever tried to conquer Scotland, as the country was of little worth.